oliverxu42/oliverxu42/README.md

 ## 📫 Get in touch!

-You can reach me via [LinkedIn](https://www.linkedin.com/in/olivercxu/) or email: xu.oliver8202@gmail.com
+You can reach me via [LinkedIn](https://www.linkedin.com/in/olivercxu/), my personal [website](https://www.oliverxu.live/) or by email: xu.oliver8202@gmail.com